noahjutz/AD/README.md

 ## Lizenz

-Khawarizmiyyaat by Noah Jutz is marked with CC0 1.0.
+Khawarizmia by Noah Jutz is marked with CC0 1.0.
 To view a copy of this license, visit https://creativecommons.org/publicdomain/zero/1.0/